 - 6-9 students: 1-2 administering faculty

 - 10-20 students: 2-3 administering faculty

 Additional faculty may at times participate but, at the Department's expense, and approval by the International Education Steering Committee.

 The budget template is only a guide.
-You do not have to use or limit yourself to the items you see there - they are merely some typical program expenses.
+You do not have to use or limit yourself to the items you see there - they are merely some typical course expenses.
 Be as specific as possible when listing additional expenses.